apache/dubbo-website/content/en/contact/committer/release-guide/java-sdk.md

  ```

-### 检查源码包的文件内容
+### Check the contents of the source package files

-解压缩`apache-dubbo-${release_version}-src.zip`，进行如下检查:
+Unzip `apache-dubbo-${release_version}-src.zip` and check as follows:

 - DISCLAIMER exists
-- LICENSE and NOTICE exists and contents are good
+- LICENSE and NOTICE exist and contents are correct
-- All files and no binary files exist
+- All files exist and there are no binary files
-- All files has standard ASF License header
+- All files have a standard ASF License header
 - Can compile from source
 - All unit tests can pass
   ```sh